princeton-nlp/lwm/README.md

 **Note:** *For filtered behavior cloning, it requires the use of an expert policy.
 See paper for more details. *

 Make sure you are in the `world_model/` directory.
-First, train an expert policy (do not skip this step!)
+First, train an expert policy and save its checkpoints (do not skip this step!):

 ```
 bash scripts/train_emma_policy.sh